Init-Agnostic Compatibility Architecture for Decoupled Arch Linux Environments. https://lainos.net

 Protocol 7 — LainOS Layer 02 System

-Systemd Compatibility Layer for OpenRC on Arch Linux (Single-User Desktop Stack)
+Init-Agnostic Compatibility Architecture for OpenRC on Arch Linux (Single-User Desktop Stack)

 Overview

-Protocol 7 is a minimal, interface-level compatibility layer designed to run Arch Linux without systemd while preserving broad compatibility with AUR software.
+Protocol 7 is a minimal, interface-level compatibility layer and system architecture designed to run Arch Linux without systemd while preserving broad compatibility with AUR software.

 It does not replace systemd and does not emulate full systemd behavior.